KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 The difference in the perception of the object's brightness is based on background color.
 Given this relation means it is important to retain the relative brightness of the linear scene light values.

+Here the term renderer means a rendering engine that consits of a system wherein a buffer containing the pixel values for each frame is prepared.
+This buffer will be referred to as the framebuffer.
+The framebuffer can be of varying range, precision and colorspace.
+This has an impact on the color gamut that can be displayed.

+After completion of one framebuffer it is output to the display, this is usually done by means of a swap-chain.
+The details of how the swap-chain works is outside the scope of this extension.
+KHR_displaymapping_pq specifies one method of mapping internal pixel values to that of the framebuffer.

+This extension does not define an OOTF (or Tone mapping) to convert linear scene light to linear display light.

 This extension does not seek to model the psychological perception of the human vision system, instead it provides means to reproduce the scene light information as it would be 'captured' by a human observer (in the scene).
 The goal is to replicate the amount of light that would enter into the eye, through the cornea, and end up on the retina.
 Modelling of biological effects such as photoreceptor fatigue or mind perception is not part of the goal of this extension.

 This extension does not take the viewing environment of the display, or eye light adaptation, into consideration.
 It is assumed that the content is viewed in an environment that is dimly lit (~5 cd / m2) without direct light on the display.